day8/re-frame/README.md

 So, as `n` changes value over time (it is a Signal), the output of the computation `(greet n)` changes, and so too the value in `hiccup-ratom` changes (it is a Signal).

-This is one way data flow, with FRP-nature.
+This is one-way data flow, with FRP-nature.

 ### Truth Interlude

 I haven't been entirely straight with you:
-1. reagent re-runs `reactions` (re-computations) via requestAnimationFrame.
+1. Reagent re-runs `reactions` (re-computations) via requestAnimationFrame.
 So a recomputation happens about 16ms after the need for it is detected, or after the current thread of processing finishes, whichever is the greater.
 So if you are in a bREPL and you run the lines of code above one after the other too quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the animationFrame hasn't run (yet).
 You could add a `(reagent.core/flush)` after the reset! to force re-computation to happen straight away.
 2. `reaction` doesn't actually return a `ratom`.
 But it returns something that has ratom-nature, so we'll happily continue believing it is a `ratom` and no harm will come to us.

 On with the rest of my lies and distortions...